maydayjimmy/flight-dispatcher/README.md

 ![screenshot1](pics/ss2.png)

 ### Getting Started
-Enter dispatch portal on the flight dispatcher homepage.
+From the landing page, enter the dispatch portal on the flight dispatcher homepage.

-your flight's airline (IATA code) and flight number in the search box and click "Check Flight Status" to view flight details.
+Input seed data to database (if desired) by navigating to /flights/seed.

+To create a new flight plan, click the button in the top right corner and input corresponding information.

+To view/edit existing flight plans, click the "view flight" button.

-[Click Here](https://maydayjimmy.github.io/Flight-Tracker-1/) to go to the deployed app
+[Click Here](https://flightdispatcher.herokuapp.com/) to go to the deployed app

 ### Future Enhancements
 * Connecting to a flight planning API for basic airport information and weather